intarchboard/model-t-charter/model-t-charter-00.md

 Expected outputs from the programmme include:

-- Text to offer to the IETF as a possible update to BCP72
+- RFCs and other documents proposing, justifying and explaining new threat models and the current threat environment
 - RFCs and other documents analysing how BCP72 matches (or doesn't match) today's reality
-- RFCs and other documents proposing, justifying and explaining new threat models
+- Text to offer to the IETF as a possible update to BCP72

 The IAB are happy to get community feedback on this program charter (but work has already started informally) either on architecture-discuss@iab.org, on